Our Policies and Procedures

 - Each referral is only valid for up to 6 sessions in one referral or the number of sessions stated by the referrer.

 - Medicare benefits are available for up to 10 individual and/or 10 group psychological therapy services and/or focussed psychological strategies services per patient per calendar year.
 The referral must state the number of sessions that the client is being referred for.
+An additional 10 sessions are currently available with a GP referral under a new COVID-19 item number.

 - When patients have used all of their referred services they will need to obtain a new referral from the referring practitioner if they are eligible for further services.
 A new referral does not necessarily require a review of the GP Mental Health Treatment Plan.
 It is the parent’s responsibility to ensure an initial or new referral is obtained prior to the next appointment.